status-im/status-web/README.md

 ## About

-Embeddable, customizible and themable component for your Community.
+Embeddable, customizable and themable component for your Status Community.

 ## Usage